davegallant/site/content/post/appgate-sdp-on-arch-linux.md

 # Conclusion

-It turns out there are [breaking changes](https://github.com/pymssql/pymssql/pull/659) in Python3.8
+It turns out there are [breaking changes](https://docs.python.org/3.7/library/platform.html#platform.linux_distribution) in Python3.8.

+The docs that say `Deprecated since version 3.5, will be removed in version 3.8: See alternative like the distro package.`

 I guess this highlights one of the caveats of relying upon system python.

-Enjoy your safe, Zero-Trust networking.
+Enjoy.